 - Reheat in the preheated oven at about 180 degrees Celsius/ 350 degrees Fahrenheit for about 10 minutes or until the pasta is piping hot.

-- The cooked vegetable pasta bake freezes well.
+- The cooked ham and cheese pasta bake can be easily frozen.

 - Defrost overnight in the refrigerator and reheat in the oven.

 - If you only have leftovers, reheating will be rather quick.

 - If you freeze the whole dish, it might take about 30-40 minutes at 200 degrees Celsius/ 400 degrees Fahrenheit.
 You will just have to check regularly, to see if it is properly heated through.

 What to serve with it?

 How about some herb baguette?
 You might try this recipe if you like.
 It is made with baguette stuffed with garlic butter.
 Amazing!
 And so easy to make.

 And never forget a salad.
 A light salad with vinaigrette or yogurt dressing is always good.